Tame Class Field Theory for Global Function Fields: Introduction

 Summarizing, we see Lemma \ref{ext}, Theorems \ref{theoremadjoint1} and \ref{theoremadjoint2}, the induction argument in Theorem~\ref{thm::classfieldtheory} and their composition to a full proof of class field theory coprime to the characteristic as essential new contributions of our work.

 Our approach has been inspired by constructive methods used in cryptography.
-In particular, our main pairing $t_{n,\m}$ is a generalization of the Tate--Lichtenbaum pairing.
-Moreover, the function $h$ of Lemma \ref{ext} is closely related to the Ate pairing.
-Both pairings play an important role in cryptography.
-Our proof of Lemma~\ref{ext} features similarities with the proof of the bilinearity and non-degeneracy of the Ate pairing.
-In cryptography, pairings are usually considered for elliptic (or hyperelliptic) curves and prime exponents $n$.
+In particular, our main pairing $t_{n,\m}$ is a generalization of the Tate--Lichtenbaum pairing \cite{crypto}{FR,lichtenbaum-69,tate-58}.
+Moreover, the function $h$ of Lemma \ref{ext} is closely related to the Ate pairings \cite{crypto}{GHOTV, hess-08,vercauteren-2010}.
+These pairings play an important role in cryptography.
+Our proof of Lemma~\ref{ext} features similarities with the proof of the bilinearity and non-degeneracy of the Ate pairings.
+In cryptography, pairings are usually considered for elliptic or hyperelliptic curves and prime exponents $n$.
 Since our setting here is much more general, Lemma~\ref{ext} can be used to derive new Ate pairings for general curves and composite exponents~$n$.
+We give a brief further discussion of pairings in geometry and cryptography and their relation to our paper and class field theory in Appendix~\ref{app::pairings}.